obestwalter/devpi-cloud-test/README.md

 If you are not using [devpi](http://doc.devpi.net) to test, share and store packages and test results you can probably stop reading now.

-*Devpi cloud test* provides a `dctt` cli tool that manipulates a special trigger repository to run tests of packages from your devpi index on CI services like Travis CI and Appveyor.
+*Devpi cloud test* provides a `dct` cli tool that manipulates a special trigger repository to run tests of packages from your devpi index on CI services like Travis CI and Appveyor.
 It triggers tests for the devpi package - not the source code in the trigger repository.

 This is just a thin convenience wrapper around a [nifty idea](https://github.com/nicoddemus/devpi-cloud-tester) by [@nicoddemus](https://github.com/nicoddemus).